Garuna414/WhatsTheTemperature/README.md

 ## File Structure

-- `arduino_sensor_data_display.ino`: Arduino code for reading sensor data and serving a web page.
+- `sensor.ino`: Arduino code for reading sensor data and serving a web page.
-- `index.html`: HTML file for the local website displaying the sensor data.
+- `screen.html`: HTML file for the local website displaying the sensor data.
 - `README.md`: This README file.

 ## Dependencies